 - Mobile device management (MDM): Tools that help manage and secure employee mobile devices used for work.

-9 Steps To Implementing New Office Technology
+8 Steps To Choose And Implement New Office Technology

 Working in unison, office technologies can create spaces that people love to work in.
-However, just randomly throwing something in the mix rarely works.
-Instead, implementing new office technology merits a considered approach.
+However, just randomly throwing something into the mix rarely works.

 1. Assess your needs